Timber or Alu-clad?

 Arched/ raked/ circular windows

 All our window ranges are also available as fixed, non-opening windows.
-Fixed windows are a simple, cost-effective option which can use a larger area of glass than opening windows.
+Fixed windows are a simple, cost-effective option that can use a larger area of glass than opening windows.